nextflow-io/nf-validation/docs/nextflow_schema/sample_sheet_schema_specification.md

     Be sure to set `"type": "string"` and `"format": "file-path"` for these properties, so that nf-validation correctly returns this sample sheet field as a `Nextflow.file` object.

+When using the `file-path-pattern` format for a globbing pattern, a list will be created with all files found by the globbing pattern.
+See [here](../nextflow_schema/nextflow_schema_specification.md#file-path-pattern) for more information.

 ## Sample sheet keys

 Below are the properties that are specific to sample sheet schema.